SNC ASD Support Program

 Components of the Program

-- Meet with a peer mentor (upper class SNC student with training in ASD)
+• Regular meetings with a peer mentor (upper-class SNC students with training in ASD)

-- Social event approximately one time per month with peer mentors and other students in the program.
+• Social events with peer mentors and other students in the program

-- Assisting students by referring and collaborating with faculty and other departments including:
+• Assist students by referring and collaborating with faculty and other campus departments

 General Goals of the Program

-- Tailored support to the individual students in the program.
+• Support offered to the individual students in the program

-Each of our counselors has received autism spectrum disorder (ASD) training and is prepared to assist students on the spectrum.
+Specific counselors have received autism spectrum disorder (ASD) training and are prepared to assist students on the spectrum.
 Counselors also provide campus-wide training and education for faculty, staff and students.
-The number of students participating in this support program is limited.
+The number of students participating in this program is limited.

 Students with ASD often require various accommodations.
 For questions about the accommodations available, please contact Academic Success, Support & Accessibility to guide you through the process.